ItaloBorrelli/CSC360/assignment2/README.txt

 Italo Borrelli
 V00884840

-acs represents an airline check-in with 4 desks allowing economy and business customers with business customers having first priority to get serviced
+ACS represents an airline check-in with 4 desks allowing economy and business customers with business customers having first priority to get serviced

 Usage is ./ACS <customer_file>